audioscavenger/logstalgia-batch/README.md

 ### Todo List
 - [x] let the user enter its own *startfrom* date
-- [ ] adapt animations speeds depending on replay speed
+- [x] adapt animations speeds depending on replay speed
+- [x] update default replay speed
+- [x] show usual GUI command help on screen
 - [ ] see if a multi profile setting in the menu is relevant
 - [ ] remove logstalgia settings from the batch or remove ini file, either one